velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 `b) Free energy MMGBSA/Calculations`

 Free energy MMGBSA/Calculations were performed for each of the clusters with mutations.
 For these calculations, we provide PDB files from each cluster; however, the calculation needs to be run externally using the Schrodinger suite (Residue Scanning Tool, 2023-2).
 We provide the final csv file with results ('all_combined_final.csv').
 This tool implements a high-throughput workflow for testing mutations with the free energy associated (calculated with the MM/GBSA method) using wild-type as reference (baseline).
+For more detail please, refer to the paper associated to this repository.

 `c) EVO2 predictions`